ARMmbed/mbed-os-5-docs/docs/tutorials/td-tutorial.md

 ### Compile and load

 Next, you can compile and load your code onto your board.
-If you are unfamiliar with how to compile and load code, please look at the Mbed OS Quickstart tutorial.
+If you are unfamiliar with how to compile and load code, please look at the Mbed OS quick start tutorial.

 Once you have compiled your code and loaded it onto your board, open a serial terminal, and connect it to the board.
 View the output: